 Pssst…Magic bullet healing and exercise alone is not going to make a sustainable or recognizable difference…you might even cause more damage

-As a physical therapist and expert in pelvic floor health, I believe that all “disease” is multifactorial and involves multiple systems including the spirit and soul.
+As a physical therapist and expert in pelvic floor health, I believe that all “dis-ease” is multifactorial and involves multiple systems including the spirit and soul.
+There is no one size fits all medicine or healing.
+There is only individualized medicine.

-The recent NPR article “Flattening The ‘Mummy Tummy’ With 1 Exercise, 10 Minutes A Day” by Michaleen Doucleff hit a nerve with several professionals in my line of work, myself included.
-There was a fury of action with rebuttals and opinion pieces.
-So when I read one exercise cures the Diastasis Recti Abdominis (DRA) it got me thinking.
+So when I read that” one exercise” cures the Diastasis Recti Abdominis (DRA or mummy tummy) it got me thinking.
 Can this really be the magic bullet everyone is looking for?….in a dream world yes, it is.

 - Bodywork and fascial release